cronica-it/cronica-it.github.io/website/amintiri/1993-mhancu-mesaj-free-unix-rose93/index.md

 Also as of this writing,
-I hope a presentation of linux will be made at this conference by Professor Irina Athanasiu, which has made a major contribution in its proliferation in Romania and to Free Unix for Romania in general.
+I hope a presentation of linux will be made at this conference by Professor Irina Athanasiu, which has made a major contribution in its proliferation in Romania and to „Free Unix for Romania” in general.
 Irina, you have our heartfelt thanks for all you did!

 After using my friends in Canada and United States as beta testers, I